 Click on the

-Execution IDon the row to see even more details, as follows:
+Execution IDon the row to see even more details, as the following image shows: